-Located in ASB 9802, the CSSS Common room provides a place for students to socialize and study.
-It features services such as 5¢ printing, \$1 pop, and power outlets throughout the room to plug in your laptop.
-There is also a whiteboard in the back of the room which can be used for planning group projects or hosting study sessions.
+Located in ASB 9802, the CSSS Common room provides a place for students to socialize and study. \$1 pop, 75-cent mystery column and power outlets throughout the room to plug in your laptop.
+There is also a whiteboard and a table in the back of the room which can be used for planning group projects or hosting study sessions.